 Monday, March 30, 2009

 Normally I like to go grocery shopping, but I've been putting it off for over a week.
 I've been waiting for today when all the kids are back in school after a 2-week Spring break.
 If you've ever taken the kids to the grocery store, you know what it's like..."Mommy, can we get these ___________??"
 You fill in the blank...puddings, cookies, yogurts with candy toppings, caramel apples, Oreo cookies, caramel popcorn.
 My response is often "We can make that at home!"
 (I want my kids to know that the large companies are not the only ones who know how to make these treats and that often, homemade is better tasting and better for you.)
 And their response is usually "Uggghhh!
 You always say that!"
 I'm actually hoping the kids will forget about the treat by the time we get home, and sometimes they do, but my son wouldn't let me forget that I said we could make real Oreo cookies - from scratch.
 I don't think he thought it could be done.
 We found a recipe and got to work.
 They were really good and I think better than Oreos.
 The cookies were crunchy and the filling was perfect.
-My daughter thought they were better the next day after the filling hardened just a bit.
-I think they learned a valuable lesson...
+I rest my case.

 Cream-Filled Chocolate Sandwiches